dhowe/rita4j/README.md

 1. Do steps above under **Building**
 2. In eclipse, File->Import->Maven->Existing Maven Projects and select your 'rita' folder
 3. Right-click on project, and select 'Run-as' -> 'Maven install' or 'JUnit tests'

+&nbsp;

+#### Can I contribute?

+Please!
+We are looking for more coders to help out...
+Just press *Fork* at the top of this github page and get started!